Trump indicted; 1st ex-president charged with crime

 Federal prosecutors in New York ultimately charged Cohen in 2018 with violating federal campaign finance laws, arguing that the payments amounted to impermissible help to Trump's presidential campaign.
 Cohen pleaded guilty to those charges and unrelated tax evasion counts and served time in federal prison.

-Court filings implicated Trump as having knowledge of the arrangements, but U.S. prosecutors at the time balked at bringing charges against him.
+Trump was implicated in court filings as having knowledge of the arrangements, but U.S. prosecutors at the time balked at bringing charges against him.
 The Justice Department has a longtime policy that it is likely unconstitutional to prosecute a sitting president in federal court.

 Bragg's predecessor as district attorney, Cyrus Vance Jr., then took up the investigation in 2019.
 While that probe initially focused on the hush money payments, Vance's prosecutors moved on to other matters, including an examination of Trump's business dealings and tax strategies.